npalomin/shi_dataset_cdmx/README.md

 Original Publish Date: 26 May, 2021
 Updated on: 26 May, 2021

 This page describes the technical specifications of the *Socio-hydrological resilience dataset for Mexico city and its Metropolitan Area*.
-The data is presented as geometric polygon features representing the administrative areas.
+The data is presented as geometric polygon features representing administrative areas.

 ## Methodology